Blog How to stop worrying and start working in clinical trials

-During my first weeks LMS became a start-with-in-the-morning thing for me – everything I needed was there, all training materials and SOPs.
-When you start a job at new industry, it is easy to make dozens of rookie mistakes.
-I felt somehow stupid when discovered that monitor is a human, not a desktop.
+During my first weeks, LMS became a start-with-in-the-morning thing for me – everything I needed was there, all training materials and SOPs.
+When you start a job in a new industry, it is easy to make dozens of rookie mistakes.
+I felt somehow stupid when I discovered that monitor is a human, not a desktop.

-My other big relief, together with LMS, were regulator websites.
+My other big relief, together with LMS, was regulator websites.
 If you’re new to clinical trials – I highly recommend you browse through it.

 And here we are

 By the end of my training, I was ready and excited.
 I left my smashed terrifying feeling behind.
 There are three main reasons for this: our amazing team, high quality of training materials, and an automated LMS.

 At the end of this piece of personal experience, I would say that I think every new employee in any company passes the same path as I did, one way or another.
 Software like our LMS is usually promoted as a big help for a company from a managerial side or in case of audits and inspections – but it also makes a life of an employee easier.

 Marketing Manager of Flex Databases